Highland Land League: The Crofters' Party

 The earlier protests had been largely confined to Skye.
-In 1884 protest action was much more widespread, many thousands of crofters became members of the Highland Land League and among List of MPs elected in the 1885 United Kingdom general election there were Crofters' Party MPs elected by the constituencies of Argyllshire (Donald Horne Macfarlane), Inverness-shire (Charles Fraser-Mackintosh), Ross and Cromarty (Roderick Macdonald) and Caithness (Gavin Brown Clark).
+In 1884 protest action was much more widespread, many thousands of crofters became members of the Highland Land League and among the list of MPs elected in the 1885 United Kingdom general election there were Crofters' Party MPs elected by the constituencies of Argyllshire (Donald Horne Macfarlane), Inverness-shire (Charles Fraser-Mackintosh), Ross and Cromarty (Roderick Macdonald) and Caithness (Gavin Brown Clark).
 At Wick Burghs John Macdonald Cameron was also allied with the Crofters Party.
 A year later Parliament created the Crofters Act.

-The Act of 1886
+The Crofters' Holdings (Scotland) Act 1886

-The Act applied to croft tenure in an area which is now recognisable as a definition of the Highlands and Islands: that of the ancient counties of Argyll, Inverness-shire, Ross and Cromarty, Sutherland, Caithness, Orkney and Shetland.
+The Crofters' Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
+29) applied to croft tenure in an area which is now recognisable as a definition of the Highlands and Islands: that of the ancient counties of Argyll, Inverness-shire, Ross and Cromarty, Sutherland, Caithness, Orkney and Shetland.
 (The name is used now as a name for an electoral area of the Scottish Parliament: please see Highlands and Islands).
 The Act granted security of tenure of existing crofts and established the first Crofters Commission (The same name was given to a different body in 1955).
 The Crofters Commission had rent-fixing powers.
 Rents were generally reduced and 50% or more of outstanding arrears were cancelled.
 The Act failed however to address the issue of severely limited access to land, and crofters renewed their protest actions.
 At the same time there was a shift in the political climate: William Gladstone's Liberal government fell from power; the new Conservative government was much less sympathetic to the plight of crofters and much more willing to use troops to quell protests.
 The Liberal Party appeared to adopt and champion Land League objectives and, as a distinct parliamentary force, the Land League fragmented during the 1890s.
 On the issue of access to land, therefore, little real progress was to be made until after the First World War.

 Some resources were put into development of the communications infrastructure of the Highlands and Islands (roads, railways, and harbours) and, in the early years of the 20th century the Congested Districts Board was able to push through the establishment of new crofting townships on Skye and in the Strathnaver area of Sutherland.
 The Congested Districts Board was created in 1897 and can be seen as a precursor to the Highlands and Islands Development Board, which is known now as Highland and Islands Enterprise (HIE).

 A new Liberal government, elected in 1906 (in the 1906 general election), abolished the Congested Districts Board and created the Board of Agriculture for Scotland.
 The new board's principal task was supposed to be that of pressing forward with land reform in the Highlands and Islands.
 It was largely ineffective.
 By 1913 crofters were again staging land raids.